 Travel Tip: Isarlat Minaret is a hidden gem from where this fantastic view can be seen.
 Make the climb to the top to witness Jaipur in its complete beauty.

 It is a palace complex in Jaipur, which includes Chandra Mahal, Mubarak Mahal and many other palaces.
-Start your day with a visit to this palace, because the best shopping joints are nearby.
+Start your day with a visit to this palace & the best shopping places in Jaipur.
 It is also the heart of the Pink City.

 The Hawa Mahal is a short walk from the City Palace so you need not worry about commuting.
 Made of red and pink sandstone, it is one of the reasons why Jaipur is called The Pink City.
 The building has 953 windows with intricate patterns that can be viewed closely through the entry in the back.